Love Poem

 Summary of Love Poem

-- “Love Poem” As a Representative of Love: The poem illustrates the strengths and weaknesses of his beloved as well as his unshakable love for her.
-It begins as he recounts negative attributes of his beloved by addressing his beloved as “my clumsiness dear” following a series of strange comparisons to show the damages caused by her.
+• “Love Poem” As a Representative of Love: The poem illustrates the strengths and weaknesses of his beloved and his unshakable love for her.
+The narrative begins with him discussing the unfavorable characteristics of his beloved, affectionately addressing her as “my clumsiness dear,” and using peculiar comparisons to illustrate the consequences caused by her.
 Despite this flaw, she provides him the desired comfort of home.
 Then, the poet highlights how she shows blundering ineptitude when confronting a difficult situation.
 Obviously, she seems flawed, yet she looks like an expert in words, people, and love.
 This unique and gentle quality has eclipsed all her shortcomings, making the speaker love her unconditionally.
-Therefore, he wants to embrace her love and believes that life would be joyless and silent without her clumsiness.
+Hence, he wants to embrace her love and believes that life would be joyless and silent without her clumsiness.

 literary devices are tools that empower writers to use powerful diction to create style within meanings.
 In fact, these devices help them convey their feelings, emotions and distinct impressively.
-Frederick Nims, too, has employed some literary devices whose analysis is as follows.
+Frederick Nims also used some literary devices whose analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “You make at home; deftly you steady” and the sound of /o/ in “Our souls on glory of spilt bourbon float.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /e/ in “You make at home; deftly you steady” and the sound of /aw/ and /o/ in “Our souls on glory of spilt bourbon float”.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /w/ in “world would” and /s/ sound in “the solar system.”
+2. Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /w/ in “world would” and /s/ sound in “the solar system”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/ in “Forgetting your coffee spreading on our flannel” and the sound of /t/ in “You make at home; deftly you steady.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/ in “Forgetting your coffee spreading on our flannel” and the sound of /t/ in “You make at home; deftly you steady”.

 “Except all ill-at-ease fidgeting people: